MA in Interdisciplinary Design Practice

-The applicant must have previously obtained a minimum award of Second Class Honours Grade 2 in design or one of its many cognate disciplines, or hold an appropriate design qualification with at least two years relevant professional experience, or have been awarded a primary degree and at least five years relevant professional experience.
+Any primary degree with a minimum award of Second Class Honours Grade 2.
+Recognition of prior experiential learning (RPL) from applicants will also be considered for places based on relevant professional and life experience.
 Equivalent qualifications including the pre-NFQ NCEA National Diploma and applicants holding equal qualifications on the European and International frameworks will also be considered.
 International students must exhibit a proficiency in the English language.

 What modules will I study?